 If you would like to learn more about the ISTJ personality type and its traits, download the ISTJ In-Depth Profile – a 60+ page guide covering a number of diverse topics.
 Otherwise, please keep reading:

 Some famous ISTJs:

-George Washington, a former U.S. president
+George Washington, former U.S. president

-Andrew Johnson, a former U.S. president
+Andrew Johnson, former U.S. president

-Benjamin Harrison, a former U.S. president
+Benjamin Harrison, former U.S. president

 Herbert Hoover, former U.S. president